 Jen is an Assistant Principal in a Texas public school in the greater Houston area.
 She is passionate about arts advocacy, and it is her hope that students will come to see art not simply as a reflection of culture but rather as a powerful tool to create it.
 Having grown up in rural Montana, she appreciates Houston’s scarcity of snow and enjoys exploring the city with her family.

-Naoya is a college student in New York who's excited about creating schools that are truly driven by the needs of every student.
+Naoya is a college student near Tokyo, Japan who's excited about creating schools that are truly driven by the needs of every student.
 He's especially interested in connecting students with experiential learning experiences that help them develop the self-efficacy they need to impact their communities.

 Noah is a Junior at the University of Massachusetts - Amherst studying Mathematics as well as Social Thought & Political Economy (STPEC).
 Noah grew up as a third-culture kid, living most of his life abroad in Egypt, Israel, Morocco, Ireland, and India.
 He is passionate about math education, as well as learning for its own sake rather than as a means to an end.
 He is excited to intern with HRP and explore the world of radical pedagogy!